insure logo

 • Value: Whether new or used, the vehicle’s value is critical to insurers when calculating your collision and comprehensive costs since they may need to cover the cost if there is a total loss.

 • Repairs: A newer car with newer, expensive tech will cost you more to insure than an older car with little or no tech.
-However, an old car with hard-to-find parts that requires a repair specialist will be expensive to insure — maybe even more than a new car with parts and repair specialists readily available.
+However, an old car with hard-to-find parts that require a repair specialist will be expensive to insure — maybe even more than a new car with parts and repair specialists readily available.
 The more an insurer may have to pay for repairs, the more you’ll pay in premiums.

 • Claims history for vehicle: If your insurance company has historically paid out a lot of claims for your model vehicle, it will cost more to insure.
 For instance, if your model vehicle is stolen more frequently, you’ll normally pay more than a vehicle that is not as popular with thieves.